mandafae/Dog-GO/README.md

 - Yelp Fusion API and Google Maps API

 **Challenges:**
+- This was my first full app.
+My Javascript experience was still pretty limited, and I had only worked with data retrieved from an API a couple of times.
+Figuring out how to get the information I needed from the Yelp and Google API's was a significant challenge in this project.
-This was my first full app built with Javascript, but my biggest struggle actually pertained to CORS.
+- My biggest struggle pertained to CORS.
 Since there was no need to persist any data, I wanted to keep the app fully client-side.
 However, this made working with the Yelp and Google API's very difficult.
 I found the CORS Anywhere proxy, and this solved my problems.

 ### Walkthrough
 A simple landing page loads with an input field for the address: